Skip navigation

 Normal Function

-The NOTCH2 gene provides instructions for making a protein called Notch2, a member of the Notch family of receptors.
-Receptor proteins have specific sites into which certain other proteins, called ligands, fit like keys into locks.
-Attachment of a ligand to the Notch2 receptor sends signals that are important for normal development and function of many tissues throughout the body, both before and after birth.
-In particular, research indicates that Notch2 signaling is important for the development of cells destined to be part of the heart, liver, kidneys, teeth, bones, and other structures in a growing embryo.
-After birth, Notch2 signaling is involved in immune system function, tissue repair, and a process called bone remodeling, in which old bone is removed and new bone is created to replace it.
+The NOTCH2 gene provides instructions for making a protein that belongs to a large family of receptor proteins.
+Other proteins, called ligands, can fit into specific sites on receptor proteins, like a key into a lock.
+When a ligand attaches to the NOTCH2 receptor protein, it triggers a signaling pathway that is important for normal growth and development.
+Before birth, NOTCH2 signaling plays a role in the development of cells that will become part of the heart, liver, kidneys, teeth, bones, and other structures in the growing embryo.
+After birth, NOTCH2 signaling is involved in immune system function; tissue repair; and a process called bone remodeling, in which old bone is removed and new bone is created to replace it.
+NOTCH2 signaling also plays a role in the communication between neighboring cells.

 Health Conditions Related to Genetic Changes